segal-leguernherry/segal-leguernherry.github.io/Research/Research.md

 </div>
 &nbsp;

-"[Wealth Taxation and Portfolio Allocation at the Top]" (working paper coming soon)
+"Wealth Taxation and Portfolio Allocation at the Top" (working paper coming soon) &nbsp;

 "[Will We Ever Be Able to Track Offshore Wealth?
 Evidence from the Offshore Real Estate Market in the UK"](https://www.dropbox.com/s/axvw1fgudoeyvwg/BLGH_June2022_SciencesPoWP.pdf?dl=0) (with [Jeanne Bomare](https://sites.google.com/view/jeanne-bomare/about?authuser=0))